knes1/springmockedtests/README.md

-# Spring Mocked Integration Tests
+# Spring Integration Tests With Mocks

 *Reducing a bit of boilerplate in integration tests that contain mocks in Spring Framework using JUnit and Mockito*